 Fun fact: Elle is also great friends with Rampart and Lifeline’s voice actors in real life, often sharing their meet-ups on social media.

 Lifeline: Mela Lee

-Lifeline is one of the original characters from when Apex Legends was first released and is voice by Mela Lee.
+Lifeline is one of the original characters from when Apex Legends was first released and is voiced by Mela Lee.
 Mela Lee is behind all the iconic lines from Lifeline’s character, such as “Mozambique here,” which she can often be found reciting on her Twitter page.

 Loba: Fryda Wolff

-Fryda Wolff voices Loba in Apex Legends, the Translocating Theif.
+Fryda Wolff voices Loba in Apex Legends, the Translocating Thief.
 Fryda is perfect for Loba due to her Mexican roots and ability to speak fluent Mexican-Spanish, adding depth to the character.
 Fryda Wolff has also featured in Cyberpunk 2077, Spider-Man: Miles Morales, Rage 2, The Elder Scrolls: Blades, Just Cause 4, and two Call of Duty games.

 Fun fact: According to IMDB, Fryda is the second cousin of Mexican director Alejandro Andrade, also Loba’s surname.